• Skip to primary navigation

 • Begin heating a saucepan with 1-2 inches of oil over medium-high heat on the stove top.

 • A handful at a time, transfer onions from buttermilk into panko mixture (allow excess buttermilk to drip off onions first).
-Toss quickly to coat, and transfer into hot oil.
-Fry for 2-3 minutes or until lightly browned and crispy.
-Transfer to paper towels.
+Toss quickly to coat, then transfer into the hot oil.
+Fry for about 2-3 minutes, or until lightly browned and crispy.
+Transfer to a paper towel lined plate.
 Continue until all onions have been fried.

-• Preheat oven to 375 degrees.
+• Preheat oven to 375℉.
 Grease a 1.5 quart dish or 8x8 baking pan and set aside.

-• Bring a gallon of salted water to a boil over high heat.
-Meanwhile, prepare an ice bath (water and ice) in a large bowl and set aside.
+• Meanwhile, bring a gallon of salted water to a boil.
+Prepare an ice bath (water and ice) in a large bowl and set aside.
 Add green beans to boiling water and cook for 5 minutes.
-Drain beans and immediately place into ice bath to stop cooking.
-Once cooled, drain beans and set aside.
+Drain beans and immediately transfer to the ice bath to stop the cooking process.
+Once cooled, drain beans thoroughly and set aside.

-• Remove from heat and add green beans to mushroom sauce.
+• Remove from heat and add green beans to the sauce.
 Stir to coat, then pour into prepared dish.
-Sprinkle top of casserole with fried onions.
+Top the casserole with fried onions.

 Notes

-• To double this dish, serve in a 9x13 or 3 quart casserole dish.
+• If doubling: Serve in a 9x13 or 3 quart casserole dish.

 Nutrition Estimate